Alon-Avisar/Cocktail-Bar/README.md

 # CocktailBar

-#### An app I wrote with Angular, that allows to get information about cocktail recipes , edit them, an even add your own cocktails !
+#### An app I wrote with Angular, that allows to get information about cocktail recipes , edit them, an even add your own cocktails!
  Take a look, it's on Github pages [Cocktail bar](https://alon-avisar.github.io/cocktail-bar2/#/)🍹